 All You Need Is Rye Flour!

 Rye flour is a powerful and natural ingredient in your hair care routine.
 It is pH neutral and you can use it as a cleanser even if your scalp is sensitive.
 It can help to remove excess oil and dirt from your healthy hair.
-Before using the rye flour no poo method, I recommend to go through the hair with a boar bristle brush about a hundred times to encourage the blood flow to the scalp and get rid of loose hair.
+Before using the rye flour no poo method, I recommend going through the hair with a boar bristle brush about a hundred times to encourage the blood flow to the scalp and get rid of loose hair.

 Follow these three steps to use rye flour for natural hair care: